self-actuated/actuated.com/posts/2023-09-05-firecracker-container-lab.md

 Why would you want to explore Firecracker?
 A friend of mine, [Ivan Velichko](https://iximiuz.com/en/about/) is a prolific writer on containers, and Docker.
 He is one of the biggest independent evangelists for containers and Kubernetes that I know.

 So when he wanted to build an [online labs and training environment](https://labs.iximiuz.com/), why did he pick Firecracker instead?
-Simply put, he told that containers don't cut it.
+Simply put, he told us that containers don't cut it.
 He needed something that would mirror the type of machine that you'd encounter in production, when you provision an EC2 instance or a GCP VM.
 Running Docker, Kubernetes, and performing are hard to do securely within a container, and he knew that was important for his students.

 For us - we had very similar reasons for picking Firecracker for a secure CI solution.
 Too often the security issues around running privileged containers, and the slow speed of [Docker In Docker's (DIND)](https://jpetazzo.github.io/2015/09/03/do-not-use-docker-in-docker-for-ci/) Virtual Filesystem Driver (VFS), are ignored.
 Heads are put into the sand.
 We couldn't do that and [developed actuated.dev](https://actuated.dev/blog/blazing-fast-ci-with-microvms) as a result.
 Since we launched the pilot, we've now run over 110k VMs for customer CI jobs on GitHub Actions, and have a [tech preview for GitLab CI](https://actuated.dev/blog/secure-microvm-ci-gitlab) where a job can be running within 1 second of pushing a "commit".